What is Tendinitis?

 Tendons, thick cords that connect your muscles to bones, are more important than you might realize.
-For people who have had tendonitis (also called tendinitis), inflammation of the tendons causes pain and swelling, sometimes severe, and can make it difficult to do the activities you love.
+For people who have had tendinitis (also called tendonitis), inflammation of the tendons causes pain and swelling, sometimes severe, and can make it difficult to do the activities you love.

-Stage I: There is pain only after participating in activity.
+There is pain only after participating in an activity.
 An example of this would be lateral elbow pain (tennis elbow) after a tennis match.
-At this stage there are no limitations in activities but the person should make sure that they are stretching and icing the area after finishing.
+At this stage there are no limitations in activities, but the person should make sure that they are stretching and icing the area after activity.

-Stage IV: The most painful stage with continuous pain.
+This is the most painful stage with continuous pain.
 There is pain before, during and after activity.
-The pain alters the way that a person is playing and they change the way they play to avoid pain.
-At this stage there needs to be complete rest.
+The pain alters how a person is playing, and they change the way they play to avoid pain.
+At this stage, there needs to be complete rest.

-Pamela A. Ziegenfus, PT is a physical therapist with OrthoCarolina Huntersville.
+Pamela Ziegenfus, PT, is a physical therapist at OrthoCarolina Huntersville Physical & Hand Therapy.